Marketionist/testcafe-cucumber-steps/README.md

 attribute (provided in "" as a string) of the element (provided in **"page"."object"**) contains provided string (provided in "" as a string).

-## Bonus feature 1: use XPath selectors in TestCafe
+## Bonus feature: use XPath selectors in TestCafe
 As you know TestCafe does not support XPath selectors out of the box.
 But now you can use them in TestCafe Cucumber steps - just write XPath selector in a Page Object file the same way as you do with CSS selectors - see the example